martindilling/fullrate-online-coding-style-guide/php-coding-style-guide.md

-# Fullrate Online Coding Style Guide
+# Fullrate Online PHP Coding Style Guide

 This guide extends and expands on [PSR-1], the basic coding standard and [PSR-2], the coding style guide.